Gutelvam/DSNanodegree-P02/README.md

 In the Project Workspace contain real messages that were sent during disaster events.
 The challenge was to create a machine learning pipeline to categorize these events so that we can send the messages to an appropriate disaster relief agency.

 This project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app also display visualizations of the data.
-This project will show off my software skills, including my ability to create basic data pipelines and write clean, organized code!
+This project will show off my software skills, including my ability to create basic data pipelines write clean and  organized code!

 The project was started in 2020 by Gutelvam as a Udacity Nanodegree project.